 Gregory design women-specific packs that are far and away the most comfortable – at least in my experience!
 They sit properly on the shoulders, no digging in round the back of your neck, or too much gaping at the top of the pack.
 All the straps pull tight enough to fit the slightest frame, and they sit high enough on the back so that even if you're petite in height they won't rub on your hips.
 The back is padded as are the straps, and there are lots of handy internal pockets and compartments.

-There are three sizes.
+There are two sizes.
 We find the Maya 10L is the most popular, it will hold clothing and the contents of your handbag but you could struggle with shoes.
 If they are flats you can fit them in the side mesh pockets as long as you don’t need to put bottles there – I do that a lot.
 Heels can work in the helmet space which is the front part of the pack and expands out quite a bit as it’s designed to hold a helmet but you may have to stuff them with paper to prevent the toe area from being crumpled.
 You’ve got hip pockets to hold phone, keys, etc. There are two main compartments to the bag, one fairly shallow and the other that is designed to take the bulk of the contents.